JimTK16/stats-preview-card-component/README.md

 ### What I learned

-- Add multiple background images and position them to match the design.
+- Apply an overlay color over hero image.
+- Using order property to change the order of flex items.